BYLAWS of the Gustavus Community Center

 1. Meetings of the Board of Directors

-(a) Meetings of the members of the Board will be held in Gustavus, Alaska unless otherwise noted in the notice provided in Section 2.
+(a) Meetings of the members of the Board will be held in Gustavus, Alaska, or video/tele-conference, unless otherwise noted in the notice provided in Section 2.

 (b) The first meeting of each calendar year will be the “annual meeting” of the members of the Board and will be held in Gustavus, Alaska.
 Failure to hold the annual meeting at the designated time does not constitute a forfeiture or dissolution of the corporation.